mu-semtech/file-service/README.md

         -e SECRET_KEY_BASE=my-secret-production-key-for-rails \
         -d semtech/mu-file-service

-The triple store used in the backend is linked to the file service container as `database`.
-Make sure the file service is able to execute update queries against this store.
+The triple store used in the backend is linked to the login service container as `database`.
+If you configure another SPARQL endpoint URL through `MU_SPARQL_ENDPOINT` update the link name accordingly.
+Make sure the login service is able to execute update queries against this store.

 The file service stores the files in the mounted volume `/home/app/storage`.